 You may be able to find a $0 premium Medicare Advantage plan in your area.

-Medicare Advantage (Medicare Part C) offers the same benefits covered by Original Medicare (Part A and Part B), and some Medicare Advantage plans also cover prescription drugs and other benefits such as routine dental care.
+Medicare Advantage (Medicare Part C) offers the same benefits covered by Original Medicare (Part A and Part B), and some Medicare Advantage plans also cover benefits not found in Original Medicare.

 Christian Worstell is a senior Medicare and health insurance writer with MedicareAdvantage.com.
 He is also a licensed health insurance agent.
 Christian is well-known in the insurance industry for the thousands of educational articles he’s written, helping Americans better understand their health insurance and Medicare coverage.